nshiab/simple-data-analysis/README.md

 ### Geospatial data

-To test the geospatial computation speed, we performed a spatial join to match each public tree in Montreal to its neighborhood.
+To test the geospatial computation speed, we performed a spatial join to match each public tree in Montreal to its neighbourhood.
 We then counted the number of trees in each neighbourhood.
 For more information, check this [repository](https://github.com/nshiab/simple-data-analysis-spatial-benchmarks).